Surface counterexamples to the Eisenbud-Goto conjecture: Introduction

 If $M$ is saturated, i.e. $M\cong \bigoplus_{d\in \z}\H^0(\p^r,\widetilde{M}(d))$, then $\reg M=\reg \widetilde{M}$.
 In particular, we have $\reg I_X=\reg \i_X$ where $I_X$ is the homogeneous ideal of $X$.

 The regularity of projective varieties is considered as an important projective invariant measuring the complexity of projective varieties.
-For any arithmetically Cohen-Macaulay variety $X$, it is easy to see there is a bound of the regularity:
+For any arithmetically Cohen-Macaulay variety $X$, one can see there is a bound of the regularity:

 In 1983, Gruson, Lazarsfeld, and Peskine proved that the same bound of regularity holds for every projective curve $X\subseteq\p^r$ (\cite{GLP}).
 In 1984, Eisenbud and Goto suggested the famous Eisenbud-Goto conjecture that claims the same inequality holds for every projective variety (\cite{EG}).
-In 1987, Lazarsfeld proved that the conjecture holds for \textit{smooth} surfaces using the method of general outer projections and vector bundle techniques on the regularity (\cite{L}).
+In 1987, Lazarsfeld proved that the conjecture holds for smooth surfaces over the fields of characteristic zero using the method of general outer projections and vector bundle techniques on the regularity (\cite{L}).
+For the case of most smooth threefolds, Z. Ran studied using a local differential geometric method (\cite{R}).
+For other smooth threefolds, the second author proved there is a weak bound